data-and-design/data-and-design.github.io/recruiting.md

 - [“Customization is Key”: Reconfigurable Content Tokens for Accessible Data Visualizations](/publications/customization/)
 - [Umwelt: Accessible Structured Editing of Multi-Modal Data Representations](/publications/umwelt/)

-We also have work in progress on tactile data representations and AI-assisted interpretation, which are potential directions for continued exploration.

 **Data ethics and refusal**

-We bring together methods from design, empirical social science, and feminist moral philosophy to design software systems that protect the autonomy of research participants online, and develop conceptual frameworks for data refusal to support designers and activists in saying “no” to large-scale data collection by powerful actors.
+We design systems for managing ethics procedures like consent and opt-out for social media research, and develop conceptual frameworks for data refusal to support designers and activists in saying “no” to large-scale data collection by powerful actors.

 Example papers:

 - [Bartleby: Procedural and Substantive Ethics in the Design of Research Ethics Systems](/publications/bartleby/)
 - [Data Refusal from Below: A Framework for Understanding, Evaluating, and Envisioning Refusal as Design](/publications/data-refusal/)

-In the future, we might explore co-designing systems with data refusers, or thinking about the ethics of social media data archiving.

 ## What can a new student expect to work on?

 As a new Ph.D. student joining the group, you'll work with me to identify a project that builds on the group's existing work in accessibility or data ethics.
 Working with you on an initial project where I have more upfront involvement in scoping the project is a way for me to scaffold your learning experience as a junior researcher.
-As you progress in your Ph.D., I expect that we will work together to develop projects that advance your growth as an independent researcher and articulate your unique research perspective.
+As you progress in your Ph.D., I expect that we will work together to develop projects that closely reflect your goals and interests and advance your growth as an independent researcher.

 ## What kind of applicants am I looking for?

 I am looking for applicants who:

-- are developing a unique point of view on technology and society
 - are excited to contribute to and shape the shared research trajectory of the group
 - want to build interdisciplinary skills across engineering, design, social sciences, and the humanities
 - can help create a welcoming and inclusive research group culture